-This easy 15 beans soup in Instant Pot, packed with protein and fiber, makes a healthy and nourishing meal to add to your diet routine.
-Making it in your Instant Pot will help you cook the beans without soaking them before.
+This easy 15 bean soup in Instant Pot, packed with protein and fiber, makes a healthy and nourishing meal to add to your diet routine.
+Making it in Instant Pot will help you cook the beans without soaking them before.

-What Beans Are in the 15 Beans Soup?
+What Beans Are in the 15 Bean Soup?

-When choosing the mix of beans to add to your soup, you can opt for a pre-packed blend of beans, or make as I did – put to use all those different dry beans that I have in my pantry and never get to become a meal on their own.
+When choosing the mix of beans to add to your soup, you can opt for a pre-packed beans soup mix, or do as I did – put to use all those different dry beans that I have in my pantry and never get to become a meal on their own.

-Pre-packed 15 bean soup mixes usually contain seasonings, too, so making your own enables you to play with your favorite spices and flavors instead of just relying on a given seasoning powder.
+Pre-packed 15 bean soup mixes usually contain a seasoning packet, but making your own enables you to play with your favorite spices and flavors instead of just relying on a given seasoning powder.

-Using multiple beans also gives the soup a more intense taste and flavor.
+Using multiple bean types also gives the soup a more intense taste and flavor.

-How Do You Cook the 15 Beans Soup?
+How Do You Cook the 15 Bean Soup?

 The first thing that comes into mind when cooking together multiple types of beans is how to handle the different cooking times.
-This is why I decided to cook my 15 beans soup in the Instant Pot.
+This is why I decided to cook my vegetarian 15 bean soup in the Instant Pot.

 You simply set the cooking time needed for the most stubborn beans.
 The idea behind the multiple bean soup is that some of them cook more rapidly and break down, making the soup thick and adding creaminess, while the stubborn ones give it texture.

-- Start by sautéing the vegetables – I used carrot and celeriac, red bell pepper, yellow onion, sun-dried tomatoes, and garlic.
+I used carrot and celeriac, red bell pepper, yellow onion, sun-dried tomatoes, and garlic.
 You can also use celery instead of celeriac.
 Use the Sauté function of your Instant Pot and cook the onion first, using avocado oil or simply by adding a bit of water.
 Add the garlic and cook for a few seconds to release its flavor, then add the rest of the vegetables and cook for three minutes more, stirring frequently.

-- Add the beans and spices – The beans should be rinsed in cold water and drained before adding to the Instant Pot.
+The beans should be rinsed in cold water and drained before adding to the pressure cooker.
 Add them together with the spices and bay leaf, and mix to combine.
 Pour the vegetable soup, tomato paste, and diced tomatoes, mix well.

-- Lock the lid in place, then set the Instant Pot on High Pressure for 35 minutes.
-When the timer goes off, let the steam release naturally for 15 minutes, remove the lid, mix to combine, and season with salt.
+When the timer goes off, let the pressure release naturally for 15 minutes, remove the lid, mix to combine, and season with salt.
 It’s better to add salt at the end of cooking; otherwise, it will prolong the cooking process.